-Conigrave (Ryan Corr) is a student at a Jesuit School in Melbourne in 1976 when he falls for the captain of the AFL team, John Caleo (Craig Stott).
-Their friendship is welcomed by Caleo’s religious father (Anthony LaPaglia) until the two are unmasked as lovers.
-Time jumps take us through to succeeding years: their university days and queer activism; Conigrave’s time at NIDA chasing the dream to become an actor (Geoffrey Rush cameos as a demanding tutor); the temptations of the burgeoning Sydney gay scene; and the awful toll of AIDS in the ’80s and ’90s.
+Conigrave (Ryan Corr) is a student at a Jesuit school in Melbourne in 1976 when he falls for the captain of the Aussie rules football team, John Caleo (Craig Stott).
+Time jumps take us through the years: their university days and gay activism; Conigrave’s time at drama school; the Sydney gay scene; and the awful toll of Aids in the ’80s and ’90s.

-The movie retains Conigrave’s ear for humorous ’70s slang (“You guys are off,” a schoolmate complains to them) and the performances are all splendid.
-Guy Pearce and Kerry Fox are effective as Conigrave’s tolerant parents, while Corr (Wolf Creek 2) and Stott are touching as the couple whose bond remains steady to the end.
-Tears of frustration are so often the only kind Australian big-screen dramas provoke: by contrast, here’s a true story, honestly told, that will see audiences genuinely moved.
+The performances are all splendid.
+Guy Pearce and Kerry Fox are terrific as Conigrave’s tolerant parents, while Corr (‘Wolf Creek 2’) and Stott are touching as the couple whose bond remains steady to the end.
+Here’s a true story, honestly told and genuinely moving.